Kate Middleton owns at least one pair of the L.K. Bennett Sledge pumps in nude. She’s worn the shoe on a regular basis since 2011.

 ShopBop – $345 (free express delivery)

-* All prices, offer codes and delivery information correct at the time of publishing (May 14 2016).
+* All prices, offer codes and delivery information correct at the time of publishing (July 5, 2016).
 All subject to change.
 Codes may expire.
 Check to see if free shipping applies in your location.
 Note: these shoes might be subject to import duties and taxes if buying from abroad.
 Some prices include this, some don’t.
-Double check on their website first.
+Double check the retailer’s website first.